ham899/FertilizerRanking/README.md

 ## Data

 The competition data is synthetically generated from an original dataset that I have included in this repository.
-The competition dataset can be found on the [Kaggle Playground Series S5E6 Competition Page](https://www.kaggle.com/competitions/playground-series-s5e6/data).
+The competition dataset can be found on the Kaggle competition [page](https://www.kaggle.com/competitions/playground-series-s5e6/data).
 Both datasets are licensed under **CC0: Public Domain**.

 To run the files without modification, ensure a folder named `/Data` and a folder named `/Output` exist in your working directory.